-ASTI has set up partner organisations dedicated to combating acid violence at the local and national level in Bangladesh, Cambodia, Nepal, Pakistan and Uganda, providing vital financial and technical support while building local medical capacity through teams of expert volunteers.
+ASTI has set up partner organisations dedicated to combating acid attacks at the local and national level in Bangladesh, Cambodia, Nepal, Pakistan and Uganda, providing vital financial and technical support while building local medical capacity through teams of expert volunteers.
 We continue to support our partners through a volunteer network of volunteer plastic surgeons, burns and physical therapists, nurses and counsellors, who train local medical and psycho-social practitioners to provide victims with the specialist care they require.

-ASTI also works at the international level to raise the profile of acid violence with UN bodies and other key international actors.
-Crucially, more research is needed to better understand acid violence as an international phenomenon and identify every country in which attacks are occurring in significant numbers.
-In a clear sign of ASTI’s success at putting acid violence on the international agenda, in 2010 we secured a grant from UNIFEM to undertake additional research, one of only 12 organisations in the world to receive a grant from the UN Trust Fund.
+ASTI also works at the international level to raise the profile of acid attacks with UN bodies and other key international actors.
+Crucially, more research is needed to better understand acid violence as an international phenomenon and identify every country in which acid attacks are occurring in significant numbers.
+In a clear sign of ASTI’s success at putting acid attacks on the international agenda, in 2010 we secured a grant from UNIFEM to undertake additional research, one of only 12 organisations in the world to receive a grant from the UN Trust Fund.
 This two-year project will be undertaken over two years in cooperation with our partners in Cambodia, Nepal and Uganda.

 Between 2013 and 2015 ASTI also worked in partnership with local partners Burns Violence Survivors Nepal and Acid Survivors Foundation Pakistan in the delivery of a British Government funded project to help end acid violence and support survivors.
 The key achievements of the project include: